Eitantan/IridiumLang/README.md

 # Syntax (unfinished)

-note: every statement must end with a period
+note: every statement must end with a semicolon

 ## Startup
+## Node Instructions
 Make sure you have Iridium installed or NodeJS, and then, when it prompts you to do a command:
 ```>>> ```
 Type in: